 Students complete an Accommodations Request when applying to McMaster residence for a variety of reasons.
-If you have a medical, dietary, disability, or religious need that may necessitate specific residence accommodation needs and/or are over 6’2 tall, you must indicate this on your residence application by answering “Yes” to requiring residence accommodation and complete the required sections which includes an explanation of the student’s situation and the required Attesting Professional Supporting Documentation Form from an attesting professional.
+If you have a medical, dietary, disability, or religious need that may necessitate specific residence accommodation needs, you must indicate this on your residence application by answering “Yes” to requiring residence accommodation and complete the required sections which includes an explanation of the student’s situation and the required Attesting Professional Supporting Documentation Form from an attesting professional.

 Residence Accommodation requests are used for the residence allocation process and are not used to grant admission to residence.
 A request for admission to residence based on the need for a residence accommodation will only be considered if you present substantial evidence in your residence accommodation request that you would otherwise be unable to attend McMaster University.

 - If you are guaranteed residence, your residence accommodation requests will be considered for the residence allocation process.

 - If you are not guaranteed residence, your requests will only be considered for the residence allocation process if you receive an offer of guaranteed residence from the waiting list.

 - Although we try to accommodate a student’s needs, we cannot guarantee specific room type requests.